Grade Point Averages (For Certificate Programs Only)

 Inclusion/Exclusion of Courses in GPA

-If a course is taken that is not part of the certificate program, and the student does not wish it to be included in the GPA, he/she must request permission to have this course excluded from the GPA calculation by completing a GPA Adjustment Form.
-The signed GPA Adjustment Form must be submitted to Registrar’s Office Client Services located in the ServiceHub (Podium, 1st floor, 350 Victoria Street) by the following deadlines:
+If a course is taken that is not part of the certificate program, and the student does not wish it to be included in the GPA, he/she must request permission to have this course excluded from the GPA calculation by completing a GPA Adjustment Request Form.
+The GPA Adjustment Request Form must be completed within the established deadlines for the term.

 Degree program students who are also pursuing a Chang School certificate may cross credit from the degree up to only one-half of the number of courses required in the certificate.
 These cross-credited courses will be used for the certificate’s graduation requirements, but will not be included in the CNED CGPA.
 The remaining courses in the certificate must be taken as a certificate student registered in The G. Raymond Chang School of Continuing Education in addition to degree studies.